-- The knob directly controls the flow of gas and, thus, the intensity of the flame, you have more precise control over how hot each eye is.
-That should yield easier and better cooking.
+- The knob directly controls the flow of gas and, thus, the intensity of the flame, so you have more precise control over how hot each eye is.
+That should yield easier and more consistent cooking.

 - With gas, the flame lights immediately and begins producing heat, which means there’s no waiting for an element to heat up as with electric cooking equipment.

 - A power outage is typically no trouble for gas appliances, so you can keep serving when electricity-based kitchens are shut down.